Who Were The Mont’E Prama Giants?

 The Discovery Of Mont’e Prama Giants

 The statues were found in Mont’e Prama, a countryside area nearby Cabras and its pond, which consists mostly of fields.
-It was, in fact, some farmers, in 1974, that unveiled a fragment of a statue while plowing their field: they immediately contacted the authorities, which in turn called some archeologists.
+It was, in fact, some farmers, in 1974, that unveiled a fragment of a statue while plowing their field.
+They immediately contacted the authorities, which in turn called some archeologists.

-In 2005, after receiving some funds, the universities of Cagliari and Sassari started cooperating to reassemble these statues, in a sort of puzzle game from millennia ago.
+In 2005, after receiving some funds, the universities of Cagliari and Sassari started to reassemble these statues, in a sort of puzzle game from millennia ago.
 What came after their strenuous work is a group of 38 sculptures representing 5 archers, 4 warriors, and 16 boxers.
-The statues were then placed in Cagliari Archeological Museum and in Cabras Civic

 Where To See Mont’e Prama Giants